Coko-Foundation/ketty/docs/docs/userGuide/03-Content Creation and Writing/01-chapters-and-parts.md

 ## Best practices

 - Create a consistent structure using parts for major themes or sections
-- Use meaningful names for chapters and parts to aid navigation
+- Use meaningful titles for chapters and parts to aid navigation
 - Consider your table of contents structure when organising content
 - Review your book's organisation from the **Preview and Publish** page to see how it appears to readers